Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Discussion

+Bringing findings from HRI from the lab into the real world brings along its own challenges that include both higher complexity of interactions and an increased technical complexity \cite{bu2024field}.
+However, to achieve domain adaptability, it should be kept in mind when models are trained on lab data and released in the wild \cite{parreira2024study}.
+In the case of socially-aware robots, there is a need to consider the implications of data analysis and storage when it comes to human signals that could be identifiable.

-It will also be important to test the effect of demographic features, such as age, or gender, personality or cultural background on how humans recognize robot failures, as some work indicates that robot acceptance, collaboration, and trust are affected \cite{2014salem,2015salem}.
-Other works point out to expectations brought about by artificial agents' anthropomorphic appearance, and embodiment \cite{2001bickmore,Deng_2019}, and the effect these may have in human responses to failure \cite{kontogiorgos2020behavioural}.
+It will also be essential to test the effect of demographic features, such as age, gender, personality, (dis)ability, or cultural background, on how humans recognize and react to robot failures, as some work indicates that robot acceptance, collaboration, and trust are affected ~\cite{2014salem,2015salem}.
+Other works point out expectations brought about by artificial agents' anthropomorphic appearance and embodiment ~\cite{2001bickmore,Deng_2019}, and the effect these may have in human responses to failure ~\cite{kontogiorgos2020behavioural}.
 This calls for further exploration.

-Other opportunities in this field include the following questions that can be investigated: \begin{itemize} \item How can developers of HRI utilize people's responses when interactions are successful? \item How can models of error detection inform designers to help identify unexpected actions by people, even when no robots are involved? \end{itemize}